 Figure 7.8 Schematic diagram of a gravity corer in operation.
-The corer's weight is sufficient to penetrate into the sediment to a depth of approximately 2 m.
-Flexible metal leaves on the bottom of the corer are pushed aside by the sediment, allowing it to enter the corer.
+The corer's weight is sufficient to penetrate the sediment to a depth of approximately 2 m.
+Flexible metal leaves on the bottom of the corer are pushed aside by the sediment, which allow it to enter the corer.
 The leaves bend back and hold the core sample in place as it is hauled back to the surface.

-better tool for collecting soil samples near the surface is a soil punch, which is a thin-walled steel tube that retains a core sample after it is pushed into the soil and removed.
+Collecting soil samples at depths of up to 30 cm is accomplished with a scoop or a shovel, although the sampling variance generally is high.
+A better tool for collecting soil samples near the surface is a soil punch, which is a thin-walled steel tube that retains a core sample after it is pushed into the soil and removed.
 Soil samples from depths greater than 30 cm are collected by digging a trench and collecting lateral samples with a soil punch.
-Alternatively, an auger may be used to drill a hole to the desired depth and the sample collected with a soil punch.
+Alternatively, an auger is used to drill a hole to the desired depth and the sample collected with a soil punch.

 For particulate materials, particle size often determines the sampling method.
-Larger particulate solids, such as ores, are sampled using a riffle (Figure 7.9), which is a trough containing an even number of compartments.
+Larger particulate solids, such as ores, are sampled using a riffle (Figure 7.9), which is a trough with an even number of compartments.
 Because adjoining compartments empty onto opposite sides of the riffle, dumping a gross sample into the riffle divides it in half.
-By repeatedly passing half of the separated material back through the riffle, a sample of any desired size may be collected.
+By repeatedly passing half of the separated material back through the riffle, a sample of the desired size is collected.